hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/03_working_on_HPC.md

 ## Learning Objectives
 * Define the basic components of a computing environment
 * Explain parallelization in computing
-* Log in to the FAS-RC cluster and start an interactive session
+* Log in to the O2 cluster and start an interactive session
 * Describe the salient features of the SLURM job scheduling system
 * Describe the usage of the LMOD system
 * Discuss storage options on the cluster